-1 Which legislation sets out the regulatory framework for the marketing, authorisation and pricing of pharmaceutical products, including generic drugs?
+Which legislation sets out the regulatory framework for the marketing, authorisation and pricing of pharmaceutical products, including generic drugs?

-The control of medicines in the UK is achieved primarily through the system of licensing and conditional exemptions from licensing laid down in EC legislation, the Medicines Act 1968 and in relevant subordinate legislation.
-Many of the provisions of the Medicines Act have now been superseded by regulations implementing EC legislation on medicines.
-This legislation covers, inter alia, the systems by which licences to manufacture, market, distribute, sell and supply medicinal products are granted by ministers (the Licensing Authority) (or, in the centralised system, by the European Commission) once they are satisfied about the safety, efficacy and quality of the product.
-There are controls also on clinical trials, on the claims that may be made in advertising, on quality control, manufacture of unlicensed products and imports.
+The control of medicines in the UK is achieved primarily through the system of licensing and conditional exemptions from licensing laid down in EU legislation, the Medicines Act 1968 and in relevant subordinate legislation.
+Many of the provisions of the Medicines Act have now been superseded by regulations implementing EU legislation on medicines, although the Medicines and Healthcare products Regulatory Agency (MHRA) is currently undertaking a consolidation and review of this legislation.
+The legislation covers, inter alia, the systems by which licences to manufacture, market, distribute, sell and supply medicinal products are granted by ministers (the Licensing Authority) (or, in the centralised system, by the European Commission) once they are satisfied about the safety, efficacy and quality of the product.
+There are also controls on clinical trials, the claims that may be made in advertising, quality control, manufacture of unlicensed products and imports.
 The Licensing Authority is also required to monitor the safety of licensed medicinal products, assess the public health implications of certain adverse effects and, if required, take appropriate regulatory action.

 The statutory powers covering pharmaceutical pricing are in the National Health Service Act 2006 and subordinate legislation.
 In addition to the statutory scheme, the prices of branded medicines are controlled by the Pharmaceutical Price Regulation Scheme (PPRS).
 The 2009 PPRS is the latest in a series of voluntary agreements reached between UK governments and the pharmaceutical industry.
-Both the voluntary 2009 PPRS and the statutory scheme are administered by Department of Health (DoH) staff in the Medicines, Pharmacy and Industry Group - Pricing and Supply Branch.
+Both the voluntary 2009 PPRS and the statutory scheme are administered by Department of Health (DoH) staff in the Pricing, Prescription and Supply Team.